-Riding the Overnight Train from Vancouver to Jasper with VIA Rail
+Overnight Train from Vancouver to Jasper with VIA Rail

 I often wonder how people from around the world view Canada as a travel destination.
 I think I have a general understanding, however I enjoy learning about our home country through the eyes of first time visitors.

 “This is so exciting”, said Walter, a retired banker from Liverpool, England.

 “We’ve been planning this trip across Western Canada for over three years”, he told me.

 Walter and his wife Sharon were enjoying a complimentary glass of sparkling wine in the observation car as the train slowly pushed out of the Vancouver train station.